practical-software/practical-software.github.io/projects/tubereader.md

 <br>

-###### TubeReader is an AI tool designed to convert YouTube videos into well-structured blog articles.
-It offers a range of customization options to tailor the generated content to specific needs, making it ideal for developers, creators, and everyday users looking to enhance their content strategy.
+TubeReader is a full-stack web application I developed that transforms YouTube videos into fully formatted blog articles, catering to creators, developers, and everyday users.
+This project allows users to input YouTube URLs and generate articles with customizable features, including public, unlisted, and private options, as well as article tone adjustments.
+TubeReader provides a user-friendly experience, with an easy-to-use interface.

+*I plan to release TubeReader as a SAAS in the near future.*

 <br>